in28minutes/java-cheat-sheet/README.md

 #### Thread sleep method
 sleep is a static method in Thread class. sleep method can throw a InterruptedException. sleep method causes the thread in execution to go to sleep for specified number of milliseconds.
 #### Thread and Deadlocks
-LetÕs consider a situation where thread1 is waiting for thread2 ( thread1 needs an object whose synchronized code is being executed by thread1) and thread2 is waiting for thread1.
+Let's consider a situation where thread1 is waiting for thread2 ( thread1 needs an object whose synchronized code is being executed by thread1) and thread2 is waiting for thread1.
 This situation is called a Deadlock.
 In a Deadlock situation, both these threads would wait for one another for ever.
 #### Deadlock Example
 Consider the example classes below:  Resource represents any resource that you need access to.
 A network connection, database connection etc. Operation represents an operation that can be done on these resources.
-LetÕs say that Operation need two resources, resource1 and resource2 and offer two operations method1 and method2.
+Let's say that Operation need two resources, resource1 and resource2 and offer two operations method1 and method2.
 Look at the program below:
 ```
 class Resource {
 }